-In May 2020, the Partnership entered into a development agreement with Aethon to develop certain portions of the area forfeited by BPX Energy in Angelina County, Texas.
-The agreement provides for minimum well commitments by Aethon in exchange for reduced royalty rates and exclusive access to the Partnership's mineral and leasehold acreage in the contract area.
-The agreement calls for a minimum of four wells to be drilled in the initial program year, which began in the third quarter of 2020, increasing to a minimum of fifteen wells per year beginning with the third program year.

-In November 2020, the Partnership entered into a new farmout agreement (the "Pivotal Farmout") with Pivotal.
-The Pivotal Farmout covers the Partnership's share of working interest under active development by Aethon in Angelina County, Texas and continues until April 2028, unless earlier terminated in accordance to the terms of the agreement.
-Pivotal will earn 100% of the Partnership's working interest (ranging from approximately 12.5% to 25% on an 8/8ths basis) in wells drilled and operated by Aethon within the contract area subject to the agreement.
-Pivotal is obligated to fund the development of all wells drilled by Aethon in the initial program year and thereafter, Pivotal has certain rights and options to continue funding the Partnership's working interests for the duration of the Pivotal Farmout.
+In the second quarter of 2020, the Partnership entered into a development agreement with Aethon Energy ("Aethon") to develop certain portions of the area forfeited by BPX Energy in Angelina County, Texas.
+The agreement provides for minimum well commitments by Aethon in exchange for reduced royalty rates and exclusive access to our mineral and leasehold acreage in the contract area.
+The agreement calls for a minimum of four wells to be drilled in the initial program year, which began in the third quarter of 2020, increasing to a minimum of 15 wells per year beginning with the third program year.
+In November 2020, the Partnership entered into a new farmout agreement (the "Second Pivotal Farmout") with Pivotal.
+The Second Pivotal Farmout supersedes and replaces the First Pivotal Farmout with respect to the area covered by the Aethon development agreement.
+The Second Pivotal Farmout covers the Partnership's share of working interest under active development by Aethon in Angelina, County Texas and continues until April 2028, unless earlier terminated in accordance with the terms of the agreement.
+Pivotal will earn 100% of the Partnership's working interest (ranging from approximately 12.5% to 25% on an 8/8ths basis) in wells drilled and operated by Aethon in accordance with the development agreement.
+Pivotal is obligated to fund the development of all wells drilled by Aethon in the initial program year and thereafter, Pivotal has certain rights and options to continue funding the Partnership's working interests for the duration of the Second Pivotal Farmout.
 Once Pivotal achieves a specified payout for a designated well group, the Partnership will obtain a majority of the original working interest in such well group.
-As of December 31, 2021, a total of eight wells have been spud in the contract area subject to the Pivotal Farmout.
+As of December 31, 2020, a total of 2 wells have been spud in the contract area subject to the Second Pivotal Farmout.